 New Relic Alerts is a flexible and centralized notification system that unlocks the operational potential of New Relic.
-You now have a single tool to manage alert policies and alert conditions that focus on the metrics you care about most.
+You can manage alert policies and alert conditions focused on the metrics you care about most.
 This includes:

 - Applications monitored by New Relic APM

 - Client-side metrics monitored by New Relic Browser

 - Hosts monitored by New Relic Infrastructure

 - Key transactions monitored by New Relic APM and New Relic Browser

 Access to this feature depends on your subscription level.